learning-unlimited/ESP-Website/esp/esp/program/controllers/autoscheduler/README.rst

 Scorers are expected to return a score in the range [0, 1] where 0 is bad and 1 is good.
-Scorers also maintain a scaling factor, such that when its score is multiplied by the scaling factor, each schedule manipulation affecting a single section will on average have impact (1 / num_sections), e.g. for the scorer that tries to schedule as many distinct teachers as possible, the scaling factor is the number of sections divided by the number of teachers.
+Scorers also maintain a scaling factor, such that when its score is multiplied by the scaling factor, each schedule manipulation affecting a single section will on average have impact (1 / num_sections), where this average ignores manipulations which don't affect the scorer.
+For example, a scorer like "maximize the number of sections scheduled" has scaling factor of 1, and a scorer like "schedule as many distinct teachers as possible" has scaling factor (num_teachers / num_sections), because each time a new teacher is scheduled they impact the score by (1 / num_teachers).

 To implement a new Scorer, implement it here as a subclass of BaseScorer, making sure to override the scaling factor as needed, and update config.py